 Neural networks are composed of simple elements operating in parallel.
 These elements are inspired by biological nervous systems.
 As in nature, the network function is determined largely by the connections between elements.
 We can train a neural network to perform a particular function by adjusting the values of the connections (weights) between elements.
-Commonly neural networks are adjusted, or trained, so that a particular input leads to a specific target output [12], [13].
+Commonly neural networks are adjusted, or trained, so that a particular input leads to a specific target output [11].
 Such a situation is shown below.

 There, the network is adjusted, based on a comparison of the output and the target, until the network output matches the target.
-Typically many such input/target pairs are used, in this supervised learning, to train a network as shown in Fig. 2 [13].
+Typically many such input/target pairs are used, in this supervised learning, to train a network as shown in Fig. 3 [12].

-Fig. 2 the Neural Network.
+Fig. 3 the Neural Network [12].

 The multi-layer back-propagation networks have been selected to classify different species because; the properly trained of these networks tend to give reasonable answers when presented with inputs that they have never seen.
-The multi-layer back-propagation network is shown in Fig. 3.
+The multi-layer back-propagation network is shown in Fig. 4.

-Fig. 3 the multilayer back-propagation network.
+Fig. 4 the multilayer back-propagation network [12].

-The aim of our work is to recognize the type of species from the previous different proteins.
-We will use the 11 different species based on the albumin sequence as another example for classifications.
-Using this neural network algorithm based on albumin will make the algorithm that have been done in other work based on hemoglobin more clear [14], [15].
-Also we show the modifications to this neural network algorithm if we use other proteins type such as insulin.
-Using half of the database for training of the neural network and the other half for testing that network.
-The input of the neural network will be the albumin sequence and the output of that network will be a number related to the type of the specie.
+The aim of our work is to recognize the type of species from the previous 13 different species as mentioned previously.
+We use half of the database for training of the neural network and the other half for testing that network.
+The input of the neural network will be the hemoglobin sequence and the output of that network will be a number related to the type of the specie.
 The neural network classifier system has the following algorithm:

-- 1) Multi-layers back-propagation network using 3 layers; input, hidden, and output layer. - 2) The albumin sequence here is known although that the type of specie is unknown and we want to recognize it so;
+- 1) Multi-layers back-propagation network using 3 layers; input, hidden, and output layer. - 2) The hemoglobin sequence here is known although that the type of specie is unknown and we want to recognize it so; the hemoglobin sequence will be the input to the neural network and the type of specie will be the output of that network as it will be shown.

-- the albumin sequence will be the input to the neural network and the type of specie will be the output of that network as it will be shown. - 3) Because we deal here with different species and each species will have a different length for the albumin sequence and we cannot train the neural network with different inputs lengths.
-So, the solution was to deal with constant length for the sequences so, we work on the maximum length of those sequences and it was 585 character length, and for the sequences which are less than 585 will be completed by adding letter 'A' to the sequence to reach the length of 585. - 4) As we mentioned that albumin sequence length is 585, each letter of that sequence will be converted into binary number- 5 bits for each number as the protein sequence contains 20 amino acids- then 585 x 5 = 2925 bits.
-So the input layer will be 2925 neurons. - 5) The number of output neuron in the output layer will represent the number of different species which will be 11 neurons, one of these 11 outputs will be 1, and the others will be zeros according to the type of the species. - 6) Selecting only one hidden layer with about 80 neurons, after many trials. - 7) Training half of the database of albumin sequences and the other half will be used in testing that network and write down the results. - 8) This classifier system gives 100% of success recognition for the proposed 11 species of albumin database.
-This network will be repeated for the classification of species using hemoglobin and insulin with little difference in the network construction as shown in table I.
+- 3) Because we deal here with different species and each species will have a different length for the hemoglobin sequence and we cannot train the neural network with different inputs lengths.
+So, the solution was to deal with constant length for the sequences so, we work on the maximum length of those sequences and it was 330 character length, and for the sequences which are less than 330 will be completed by adding letter 'A' to the sequence to reach the length of 330. - 4) As we mentioned that hemoglobin sequence length is 330, each letter of that sequence will be converted into binary number- 5 bits for each number as the protein sequence contains 20 amino acids- then 330 x 5 = 1650 bits.
+So the input layer will be 1650 neurons. - 5) The number of output neuron in the output layer will represent the number of different species which will be 13 neurons, one of these 13 outputs will be 1, and the others will be zeros according to the type of the species. - 6) Selecting only one hidden layer with about 80 neurons, after many trials. - 7) Training half of the database of hemoglobin sequences and the other half will be used in testing that network and write down the results. - 8) This classifier system gives 100% of success recognition for the proposed 13 species.